 SECTION 6.
 All checks are void six (6) months after they are issued.
 Any checks not cashed causes automatic forfeit of premiums won.
 Sale checks not cashed within six months will be voided.
-Exhibitor may bring his/her required thank you to the fair office, a new check will be issued with an additional \$50 deduction as a reissuance fee until June 1,2021.
+Exhibitor may bring his/her required thank you to the fair office, a new check will be issued with an additional \$50 deduction as a reissuance fee until June 1 of the following year.